 By the end of the 1970s, the original 7.96km Interlagos layout (with its bumpy track surface and insufficient safety barriers) was removed from the F1 calendar on safety grounds.
 Formula 1 found a new Brazilian home at the Jacarepaguá circuit in Rio de Janeiro, which held ten races between 1978-1989.
 After a significant renovation program, F1 returned to a safer, shorter (4.309km) Interlagos circuit in 1990.
 It has remained a constant calendar presence since then, holding some memorable and historic races, many rain affected.

-The track was resurfaced in 2014 as part of a larger planned redevelopment, but this has not fully extended yet to facilities for fans, which are showing their age.
-Despite having a contract to hold the race until 2022, the circuit’s long-term future on the F1 calendar remains in doubt without this necessary investment, while the fact that Brazil is now without a driver in F1 certainly doesn’t help matters.
-The event’s reputation has also been impacted by security incidents at the 2017 Brazilian Grand Prix, when several teams were robbed at gunpoint as they were leaving Interlagos.
-The 2020 running of the race may be the last at Interlagos before the event moves to Rio de Janeiro.
+The track was resurfaced in 2014 as part of a larger planned redevelopment, including the renovation of the paddock area.
+Before the coronavirus pandemic, the circuit’s long-term future on the F1 calendar was in doubt due to a lack of necessary investment.
+The fact that Brazil has been without a driver in F1 since 2018 didn’t help matters, while the event’s reputation was impacted by security incidents at the 2017 Brazilian Grand Prix, when several teams were robbed at gunpoint as they were leaving Interlagos.

 - Ferrari are the most successful team at the Interlagos track, winning nine times in total.

 - Five Brazilian drivers have won on home soil since the Brazilian Grand Prix became a part of the world championship in 1973.
 Emerson Fittipaldi, Nelson Piquet, Ayrton Senna and Felipe Massa took two wins apiece, whilst Carlos Pace won once.

 - Brazilian drivers have taken more poles than drivers from any other nation at Interlagos.
 A Brazilian has started from the front here on ten occasions.